anthonycaccese/art-book-next-addons/README.md

    - Create an issue in this repo with a subject "User Submission: [Name of your set]"
    - Add your custom images to that issue
    - I'll add them to the repo manually from there

+## To use

+- To use any of the files you find here please check out the instructions for user customziations [here](https://github.com/anthonycaccese/art-book-next-es?tab=readme-ov-file#theme-customizations)